17.1 tee: Redirect output to multiple files or processes

 That makes tee write not just to the expected output file, but also to a pipe running sha1sum and saving the final checksum in a file named dvd.sha1.

-Note, however, that this example relies on a feature of modern shells called process substitution (the ‘>(command)’ syntax, above; See Process Substitution in The Bash Reference Manual.), so it works with zsh, bash, and ksh, but not with /bin/sh.
-So if you write code like this in a shell script, be sure to start the script with ‘#!/bin/bash’.
+However, this example relies on a feature of modern shells called process substitution (the ‘>(command)’ syntax, above; See Process Substitution in The Bash Reference Manual.), so it works with zsh, bash, and ksh, but not with /bin/sh.
+So if you write code like this in a shell script, start the script with ‘#!/bin/bash’.

 Since the above example writes to one file and one process, a more conventional and portable use of tee is even better: